DevExpress-Examples/winforms-workspacemanager-saving-load-app-layout/Readme.md

 # WinForms Workspace Manager - Save and load runtime app layouts

 This example demonstrates the [WinForms Workspace Manager](https://docs.devexpress.com/WindowsForms/17674/controls-and-libraries/form-layout-managers/workspace-manager).
-The Workspace Manager provides a centralized mechanism to save/restore layouts of all Bar Managers, Ribbon Controls, Navigation Bars, Document and Dock Managers within your WinForms application.
+The Workspace Manager has a centralized mechanism to save/restore layouts of all Bar Managers, Ribbon Controls, Navigation Bars, and Document and Dock Managers within your WinForms application.

 ## Files to Review